nathanchristenson/smtp/README.md

 ## Installation

-You can use `smtp` library for D via `dub` package manager.
+To use the `smtp` library for D via `dub` package manager, follow these steps:
-For this, follow the next steps:

- 1. Download dub from [DLang site](http://code.dlang.org) (if you still don't have it installed).
+ 1. If you do not yet have `dub` installed:
+ On some Linux distros, `dub` can be installed via the package manager, so check there first.
+ You can download `dub` directly from the [D Package Repository](http://code.dlang.org/download).
  2. Create your project (or use `dub.json` from your existing one).
  3. Add `smtp` as a dependency: